- How to Create a Gravity Forms Survey

 To get started, go to Forms → New Form in your WordPress dashboard to open the form builder and create a new form to act as your survey form.

-If you want to collect basic details from survey takers, like their names and email addresses, you can add regular fields to collect that information.
+If you want to collect basic details from survey takers, like their names and email addresses, you can add fields to collect that information just as you would in your regular contact forms.

 2. Add and Configure Survey Fields